ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 When the protocol running over UDP that is being proxied uses loss recovery (e.g., {{QUIC}}), and the underlying HTTP connection runs over TCP, the proxied traffic will incur at least two nested loss recovery mechanisms.
 This can reduce performance as both can sometimes independently retransmit the same data.
-To avoid this, HTTP/3 datagrams SHOULD be used.
+To avoid this, UDP proxying SHOULD be performed over HTTP/3 to allow leveraging the QUIC DATAGRAM frame.

 ## MTU Considerations